Scheduled Maintenance Intervals, Best Practices & Costs of Servicing Your Porsche

 Whether you’re driving a Porsche Macan, Cayenne or an older 911, it’s important to understand your car’s maintenance requirements based on time or mileage and plan accordingly.
 In the sections below, we highlight the maintenance items required at time or mileage intervals for individual chassis.

 Clearly, there is a significant difference between the maintenance requirements of a youthful Macan and an early 996.
-In truth, despite the standard publications, maintenance is about your driving style, mileage covered over time, and road conditions.
+In truth, despite the standard publications, maintenance is about your driving style, mileage covered over time, and local road conditions.
 There are wear and tear items that are recommended to be replaced based on mileage and elapsed time.
-However, you simply can’t do better than a physical inspection of a wear item, to determine the right time to change it.
+However, you simply can’t do better than a physical inspection of a wear item by a skilled professional, to determine the right time to change it.
 When do you need a new air filter?
 When the old one is dirty!

 Porsche Maintenance Cost